ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

-The sequela associated with the Vitamin A deficiency cause in GBD 2017 include moderate vision impairment loss due to Vitamin A deficiency, severe vision impairment loss due to Vitamin A deficiency, blindness due to Vitamin A deficiency, asymptomatic Vitamin A deficiency, Vitamin a deficiency with mild anemia, Vitamin A deficiency with moderate anemia, Vitamin A deficiency with severe anemia.
+The sequela associated with the Vitamin A deficiency cause in GBD 2017 include moderate vision impairment loss due to Vitamin A deficiency, severe vision impairment loss due to Vitamin A deficiency, blindness due to Vitamin A deficiency, asymptomatic Vitamin A deficiency, Vitamin A deficiency with mild anemia, Vitamin A deficiency with moderate anemia, Vitamin A deficiency with severe anemia.